FluBBaOfWard/S8DS/README.md

 be a problem if you separate SMS, GG, SG & Coleco games into different folders).
 Filenames must not be longer than 127 chars.
 You can use zipped files (as long as they use the deflate compression).
-The emulator should also recognise SMS games for SEGAs MegaTech arcade machine, 3 of the SG-1000 arcade games and System-E (using MAME zip files).
+The emulator should also recognise SMS games for SEGAs MegaTech arcade machine, the SG-1000 arcade games and System-E (using MAME zip files).

 The GUI is accessed by pressing L+R (shoulder buttons) or by touching the